sneha122/AppsmithApp1/README.md

 # AppsmithApp1
-This is my first appsmith application connected to git
+This is my first appsmith application